kxp2770/kxp2770/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on jumping into the world of Data Science
+- 🌱 I’m currently learning SQL, Tableau, and Python
+- :eyes: I have complete projects as well as WIP ones showcasing learned skills.
+Take a look around!

 <!--
 **kxp2770/kxp2770** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.